 - Adaptation Expansion: Most of the shows/segments.

-- Adaptational Heroism: In Q*bert (the video game) Sam and Slick are enemy characters, undoing Q*Bert's work by changing the blocks back to their original colors.
+- Adaptational Heroism: In Q*bert (the video game) Sam and Slick are enemy characters, undoing Q*bert's work by changing the blocks back to their original colors.
 In the cartoon, they're good guys.

-- Also for Donkey Kong's title character, at least upgrading him to Anti-Villain status: he had no animosity toward anyone, least of all Mario and Pauline, and was actually quite friendly and playful.
+- Also for Donkey Kong's title character, at least upgrading him to Anti-Villain status: he had no animosity toward anyone, least of all his owners Mario and Pauline, and was actually quite friendly and playful.
 He just didn't want to be stuck in a circus.

 - Adventure Towns: Frequently used in both Donkey Kong and Donkey Kong Junior.

 - Banana Peel / Slippery Skid: With Donkey Kong, of course.